 Status: Fully implemented

-Estimated completion date: April, 2015
+Estimated completion date: April 2015

 The Commission has worked closely with both the Division of Internal Audits and the DMV to come up with a format that more clearly represents the revenues and expenses that the DMV reports each month (and year–to-date) to the Commission.
 This report also more clearly identifies the DMV expenses related to IT/Programming, Salaries, and Operating Expenses.
 This report has been agreed to be furnished to the Commission on the first Monday of each month for consistency.
 “Attachment C” (page 12) is provided for your reference as the monthly report format.